Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 An employee whose employment contract is ended due to retirement is eligible to receive retirement benefits that they have earned under the laws of the Philippines, any collective bargaining agreement, or other agreements.

 Suppose the company does not provide retirement plans or agreements.
-In that case, employees who are 60 years of age and above but not over 65, and have served the current company for at least five (5) years, are entitled to receive worth half a month’s salary for every year of service rendered as retirement pay.
+In that case, employees who are 60 years of age and above but not over 65 and have served the current company for at least five (5) years are entitled to receive half a month’s salary for every year of service rendered as retirement pay.
 Incomplete years with at least six (6) months of service are considered as one year.

 A dismissed employee is entitled to claim any excess in taxes withheld from their salaries and have the amount added to their final pay.
-These are also called tax refund.
+These are also called tax refunds.

 An employee, upon their dismissal from the company, is eligible to receive any cash bonds or deposits that are bound to be returned to them and have them added to their back pay.